neutralvibes/pi2s3/README.md

 chmod +x pi2s3 scripts/*
 ```

-### Configuring pi2s3

 Edit `config/backup.cfg` and provide the name of the bucket that will be receiving your backup data.

 It is important to look through the file as there are other options such as `KEEP_BACKUP_WEEKS` to handle rotation, or `CHECK_ROOT` to force root only execution.

 ### Get S3cmd